striezel/weather-information-collector/possible-improvements.md

   slow / takes long to respond
 * a possibility to stop the collection (other than killing the collection process via kill -9)
-* API limit checks for other plans than the free API plans